-If you are on paid maternity/adoption/surrogacy/shared parental leave, you will continue to build up pension benefits based on your pensionable salary at the start of your maternity/adoption/surrogacy/ shared parental leave.
-If you make Partnership and/or Savings contributions, these will continue at the same rate based on your maternity/adoption/surrogacy/shared parental leave pay.
-If your maternity/ adoption/surrogacy/shared parental leave pay is lower than your pensionable salary at the start of your maternity/adoption/surrogacy/shared parental leave, GSK will make up the difference.
+If you are on paid maternity/adoption/surrogacy/shared parental leave, you will continue to build up pension benefits based on your pensionable salary at the start of your maternity/adoption/surrogacy/shared parental leave.
+If you make Partnership, Shift and/or Savingscontributions, these will continue the same at rate based your maternity/adoption/surrogacy/shared parental leave pay.
+If your maternity/adoption/surrogacy/shared parental leave pay is lower than your pensionable salary at the maternity/adoption/surrogacy/shared parental leave, GSK will make up the difference.